prantlf/storybook-multilevel-sort/README.md

 3. `With Search` right after `Default` and before the others
 4. Otherwise alphabetically

 Resulting in a TOC like this.
-The "Docs" chapters are inserted by Storybook 7 instead of the "Docs" tab.
+The "Docs" chapters are inserted by Storybook 7 or newer instead of the "Docs" tab.
 If you want to change their order, see [Type Sort Order and Grouping](#type-sort-order-and-grouping) below:

 ```txt
 Articles